Creamy Pesto Chicken Zoodles Flavorful and Easy Meal

 Creamy Pesto Chicken Zoodles

-A delicious and creamy dish featuring zucchini noodles and chicken in a basil pesto sauce.
+A delicious and healthy dish featuring zucchini noodles tossed in a creamy pesto sauce with chicken.

 Ingredients